Chocolate Waffles with Banana

 - Sprinkle some mini chocolate chips over the top when serving.
 Kids will love that!

-To Prepare From Frozen: Toast frozen waffles.
+How to Reheat Frozen Waffles: Pop frozen waffles into the toaster until crispy and warmed through.
 If still slightly cold inside, microwave in 10-second increments until warmed through.

 Chocolate Waffles with Banana